MattPickard/Project_Portfolio/README.md

-Welcome!
 This repository showcases a selection of my data science and machine learning projects.
-I hope you find them both useful and interesting!
+I hope you find them useful and interesting!

 # Projects